Board of Directors

 Amy Martyniuk RPN, BScPN, MHS

 Amy Martyniuk has been working with the Correctional Service Canada’s Community Mental Health program since May 2007.
 She graduated from Brandon University in 2002, with a Bachelor of Science in Psychiatric Nursing; and in 2017 she graduated from Athabasca University with a Masters in Health Studies.
 Amy’s experience includes: working in the field of community mental health; addiction, including methadone maintenance; crisis stabilization; and working on inpatient psychiatry units.
 She is currently responsible for the coordination of mental health services and supports for offenders with mental disorders on conditional release from federal institutions and for facilitating continuity of care in community.
 Amy also provides training to parole officers, police officers and other professional and non-professional groups in the areas of mental health, FASD, addictions, employment and intervention strategies.
 In 2016 Amy received the Alf Barnett and John Crawford Scholarships for her master’s work related to “Effective intervention strategies for working with adults with FASD and co-occurring mental health challenges”.
-Amy enjoys volunteering and public education in the areas of mental health, Women’s issues and FASD, and hopes to continue in this capacity in part through my role as a board member.
+Amy enjoys volunteering and public education in the areas of mental health, Women’s issues and FASD, and hopes to continue in this capacity in part through her role as a board member.

 Dana Naismith, RPN, BScPN, MHS